Productive Disagreement with Buster Benson

 - Productive disagreement is not the same as winning, resolving, or staying calm at all costs.

-- Many recurring arguments are signals: they reveal values, preferences, hidden problems, and places where the relationship needs better tools.
+- Recurring arguments are signals: they reveal values, preferences, hidden problems, and places where the relationship needs better tools.

 - Diagnose whether the disagreement is about head, heart, or hands before choosing evidence, empathy, or experimentation.